nicocossiom/IngenieriaProtocolos/docfx_project/index.md

 The user is able to send messages to the server.
 The server will then broadcast on the moment the message to all other users that are registered.
 Messaegs are not stored by the server, just retransmitted, hence if a user is not online and logged in they will not receive the messages they have missed.

+For examples on how to use the client see [Client CLI](client/examples.md).

 ### Persistence

 Registered users are persisted into an SQLite3 database.
 This allows for the server to be restarted and still have the registered users.
 This allows for user login functionality.
 This also means that a username must be unique and not registered.

 ### Concurrency model

-This implementation does not explicitly use the typical get request -> explicitally spawn thread/process for request.
+This implementation does not use the typical get request -> explicitly spawn thread/process for request.

 Instead it uses an asynchronous programming model.
 The `UdpClient.BeginReceive` method to start listening for incoming UDP datagrams from any client.
 This method is non-blocking and allows the program to continue execution while waiting for incoming messages.